wallacepreston/chatdtc/README.md

 # wine-assistant

-Front End UI for WinePulse AI Assistant
+Front End UI for ChatDTC AI Assistant

 ## Getting Started

 ### 1. Make sure you're running the correct node version.

 -   The easiest way to do this is by using [volta](https://volta.sh/).
 Once installed, anytime you `cd` into a directory that has a `package.json` with a `volta` entry listed, the correct node version will be downloaded and used just within that project/app.

 `curl https://get.volta.sh | bash`

 -   Alternatively, you can use a node version manager.
 Check the `volta` entry of the `package.json` file for the version of node that is required.
 If you're using `nvm` you can run `nvm use` to switch to the correct version.

 ### 2. Install dependencies